EvanKing311/Email-Scam-Detector/README.md

 # Email-Scam-Detector
 Uploaded to this repository is all of the files needed to run the email scam detector.

+**This site will allow the user to upload the subject, sender, and body of an email that they may be suspicious about.
+Returned will be the results of the Anthropic API's** **analysis along with the results my own created rule-based detector.
+The user can also link their email for batch analysis of the user's X most recent emails that they**
+**input (requires app password (instructions above))**

 Steps to run the project:

 -Clone repository